moveit/moveit.ros.org/events/world-moveit-day/index.markdown

 ### MoveIt!
 Integrated Manipulation Simulation

-One of the objectives of WMD is to resurrect an end-to-end simulation of a robot performing pick-and-place using perception, MoveIt!, and Gazebo - similar to the now deprecated [PR2 Tabletop Manipulation pipeline](http://wiki.ros.org/pr2_tabletop_manipulation_apps).
+One of the objectives of WMD is to resurrect an end-to-end simulation of a robot performing pick-and-place using perception, MoveIt!, and Gazebo - similar to the no longer supported [PR2 Tabletop Manipulation pipeline for ROS Fuerte](http://wiki.ros.org/pr2_tabletop_manipulation_apps).
 Fetch robotics will be providing a solution for on this day for testing.
 More info TBD.

 ## Discussion